diracdeltas/spleeter4max/README.md

 ### spleeter ends with 'could not copy files from docker'

-this could be due to an issue fixed in late january of 2020, so if you downloaded it prior to then, try re-downloading from the dropbox link above (and delete the old plugin).
+this could be due to an issue fixed in late january of 2020, so if you downloaded it prior to then, try re-downloading from the dropbox link above (and delete the old plugin) or from https://github.com/diracdeltas/spleeter4max/releases/tag/1.2.

 ## support